alan-turing-institute/p2lab-pokemon/README.md

 ### Docker:

-Alternatively, using docker: `docker build -t p2:latest docker/` `docker run -it p2:latest`
+Alternatively, using docker: `docker build -t p2:latest docker/` `docker run -it -v <path-to-config>.yaml:/home/p2lab-pokemon/config.yaml p2`

-The docker image is built to start a server and run `p2lab`.
+The docker image is built to start a server and run `p2lab` with the config mounted at the root of the repo.

 ## Components used